- duration 10 days

 - Visit Kyanjin Gompa and Langtang Village

 - Enjoy a scenic drive along the bank of Trishuli river

-Surrounded by glaciers from all sides, Langtang valley region is also known as the Valley of Glaciers.
-A throng of glaciers originated from the Himalayas is an excellent reward for your trekking efforts.
+Surrounded by glaciers from all sides, the Langtang Valley region is also known as the Valley of Glaciers.
+A throng of glaciers originating from the Himalayas is an excellent reward for your trekking efforts.
 Another highlight of this trek is Kyanjin Gompa, which dates back to hundreds of years.
 Rich natural diversities and pastureland are other attractions of Langtang Valley Trek.